Access to education

 • in schools – assistance granted for a maximum of twelve months, max. five hours per week for one child.[6]

-According to the Office for Foreigners, in 2022, 434 children were supported in the reception centres in learning Polish by assisting them with homework and compensatory classes.
-Moreover, 145 children who were about to start school or already started it, took part in the preparatory classes.[7]
+According to the Office for Foreigners, in 2023, 320 children were supported in the reception centres in learning Polish by assisting them with homework and compensatory classes.
+Moreover, 274 children who were about to start school or already started it, took part in the classes preparing them to enter Polish education system.[7]

-Furthermore, asylum-seeking children should receive the allowance ‘Good start’ (300 PLN or around 64 Euros) that according to the law should be granted once a year for every child that begins a school year in Poland.
-However, SIP informs that asylum seekers have problems with receiving this support.[17]
+Furthermore, asylum-seeking children should receive the allowance ‘Good start’ (PLN 300 or around EUR 64) that according to the law should be granted once a year for every child that begins a school year in Poland.
+However, SIP informs that asylum seekers have problems with receiving this support.[10]
 In 2020, the Supreme Administrative Court confirmed that asylum-seeking children should have access to the ‘Good start’ allowance.
-However, in each single case court proceedings must be initiated for an asylum-seeking child to have a chance to receive such allowance.[18]
-SIP continuously highlights that access to the ‘Good start’ allowance is still very difficult for asylum seekers.[19]
+However, in each single case court proceedings must be initiated for an asylum-seeking child to have a chance to receive such allowance.[11]
+SIP continuously highlights that access to the ‘Good start’ allowance is still very difficult for asylum seekers.[12]

 NGOs inform that asylum seekers most often complain about the hate speech that their children encounter in school, both from their peers and the staff.
 The Supreme Audit Office informed in 2020 that 23% parents that they interviewed declared that their children have met with intolerance in school once or twice a year, according to 4% of respondents it was occurring often.[17]
 Recent research on the matter was not available at the time of writing.

 To sum up, the current education system does not take into account the special needs of foreign children.
 As a result, the adaptation of the education programme to the needs and abilities of the individual child is dependent on the goodwill and capacity of teachers and directors.
-Moreover, as a factor impeding effective teaching, schools also report the problem of the big fluctuation of the foreign children as a result of families’ migration to Western Europe.
-Consequently, asylum-seeking and refugee children are disappearing from the Polish education system.[24]
+Moreover, as a factor impeding effective teaching, schools also report the problem of the big fluctuation of the foreign children.
+Consequently, asylum-seeking and refugee children are disappearing from the Polish education system.[18]

-In 2022, the large influx of Ukrainian pupils additionally strained and challenged the Polish educational system (see Temporary Protection, Access to education ).[25]
+In 2022-2023, the large influx of Ukrainian pupils additionally strained and challenged the Polish educational system (see Temporary Protection, Access to education).[19]

 Preparatory classes